-- The ACC has posted a 50.63 winning percentage versus Power 5 opponents this season conference and non-conference combined the second-best winning percentage among all Power 5 conferences. - The ACC has 40 wins over Power 5 teams conference and non-conference combined tied for the second-most among all Power 5 conferences. - The ACC is one of just two conferences in all of FBS with a winning record over Power 5 opponents conference and non-conference games combined. - ACC teams have a combined 11 wins over the top 25 nationally ranked opponents this season, the second-most among all FBS conferences.
+■ The ACC has posted a 50.55 winning percentage versus Power 5 opponents this season - conference and non-conference combined - the second-best winning percentage among all Power 5 conferences.

+■ The ACC has 46 wins over Power 5 teams - conference and non-conference combined - tied for the third-most among all Power 5 conferences.

+■ The ACC is one of just two conferences in all of FBS with a winning record over Power 5 opponents - conference and non-conference games combined.

+■ ACC teams have a combined 12 wins over the top 25 nationally ranked opponents this season, tied for the second-most among all FBS conferences.